catalystneuro/neuroconv/docs/developer_guide/docker_images.rst

 Run Docker container on YAML conversion specification environment variable
 --------------------------------------------------------------------------

 An alternative approach that simplifies usage on systems such as AWS Batch is to specify the YAML contents as an environment variable.
 The YAML file is constructed in the first step of the container launch.

 The only potential downside with this usage is the maximum size of an environment variable (~13,000 characters).
 Typical YAML specification files should not come remotely close to this limit.
+This is contrasted to the limits on the CMD line of any docker container, which is either 8192 characters for Windows or either 64 or 128 KiB depending on UNIX build.

 Otherwise, in any cloud deployment, the YAML file transfer will have to be managed separately, likely as a part of the data transfer or an entirely separate step.